gcurtin84/MSDS692_X41_Data-Science-Practicum-I/README.md

 ## EDA - Combined Dataset

-The combined data set contains 14 columns.
+The combined data set contains 14 columns and 611 rows.
+It has the first 16 regular season NFL football week QB stats.
+The 17th week is excluded because there is not a following week to predict FPTS for.

 #### Parameters:
 1) Name: First and Last name of football player